Syberia (video game): Sequels

 Syberia was followed by a 2004 sequel, Syberia II, which continued Kate Walker's voyage to Syberia.
 In 2012, Microïds revealed that Benoit Sokal had officially signed a contract with Anuman to write the story of Syberia 3 and that official development had started.
 Additionally the project was overseen by Elliot Grassiano, the original founder of Microïds.
 Syberia 3 was released in April 2017.
 A fourth installment titled Syberia: The World Before was launched on March 18, 2022.

 Ports

 In 2006, MC2 France announced that a version of Syberia adapted by Tetraedge Games was released for smartphones using Symbian and Windows Mobile.
 In 2008, Microïds announced that with Mindscape they would be releasing the mobile version of Syberia for the Nintendo DS in October 2008.
 On 30 October 2008 they announced that DreamCatcher Games would be publishing the Nintendo DS version of Syberia in North America, for release in December 2008.
 An iOS version of the game was released in December 2014.

 The Nintendo DS port took heavy criticism, receiving a 3.5/10 from GameSpot: most of the voice acting was stripped out and the graphics were simply shrunk down from the PC version which rendered many small plot-necessary objects almost impossible to locate.

+Remake

+In May 2025, Microid announced a remake of the game called Syberia Remastered.
+Developed by Virtuallyz Gaming and Microids Studio Paris, the game features a 3D world, reimagined puzzles, an overhauled user interface, and modernized navigation.
+It was released on 6 November 2025 for PlayStation 5, Xbox Series X and Series S, and PC via Steam.